aki5/tds820d/README.md

 ## Running on Windows

 A usb-serial adapter on windows typically shows up as com3 (some would write \\.\COM3).
 The second argument is basename for created files.

-This will receive intro2-1.eps and then convert it into intro2-1.pdf and intro2-1.png using ghostscript if available.
+When the hardcopy button is pressed, tds820d will receive intro2-1.eps and uses ghostscript (gswin64c.exe) to create corresponding .pdf and .png files from the eps.

     C:\Users\you\src\tds820d>tds820d-win.exe com3 intro2
     ready